jackbravo/amaranto/README.markdown

     cd /usr/share/php5
     sudo svn co http://svn.symfony-project.com/branches/1.3 symfony-1.3

+2. Verify the symlink on web/sf is correct

-2. Make sure the file con config/databases.yml has the correct information.
+3. Make sure the file con config/databases.yml has the correct information.
    If running in locally you can just give it the root username and password.
    If running on a server you need to create a database and a user for the app and use that.
 Just make sure the user has permission to create and drop its own database

-3. Initialize the database.
+4. Initialize the database.
 On development you can just do:

     cd /your/projet/path
     php symfony doctrine:build-all-reload